Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 “The late majority shares all the concerns of the early majority, plus one major additional one: Whereas people in the early majority are comfortable with their ability to handle a technology product, should they finally decide to purchase it, members of the late majority are not.
 As a result, they wait until something has become an established standard, and even then they want to see lots of support and tend to buy, therefore, from large, well-established companies.”

 The Late Majority comprises most individual donors and smaller institutional supporters.
-They prefer to support established organizations and proven approaches.
+They prefer to support established organizations and sustain proven approaches.
 This group needs clear, simple messaging about your impact and strong evidence that your approach works.
 It’s important to balance a message of safety for this audience without discounting the organization’s bold vision.

 To engage the Late Majority: